 On June 2, 2021, we announced a long-term strategic funding partnership of up to \$2.025 billion with MorphoSys to support MorphoSys' acquisition of Constellation, which closed on July 15, 2021.
-In connection with the closing of MorphoSys' acquisition of Constellation, we made an upfront payment of \$1.425 billion to MorphoSys and purchased 1,337,552 ordinary shares of MorphoSys for \$100 million at a price of €63.35 per ordinary share, based on the average trading price of the ordinary shares over a period preceding the closing of the acquisition.
-As part of the funding agreement, we also agreed to make additional milestone payments of up to \$150 million and provide up to \$350 million of Development Funding Bonds, which MorphoSys may draw over a one-year period from the close of its acquisition of Constellation.
-MorphoSys is required to draw a minimum of \$150 million, for which we have recognized the Development Funding Bond Forward within Available for sale debt securities on the condensed consolidated balance sheet as of June 30, 2021 (See Note 3-Available for Sale Debt Securities for additional discussion).
-In return, we acquired MorphoSys' right to receive future royalties on Johnson's Tremfya (guselkumab) and rights to receive royalties and certain milestone payments on four development-stage therapies including gantenerumab, otilimab, pelabresib and CPI-0209.
-We expect to receive a return of 2.2 times the amount funded on the Development Funding Bonds payable on a quarterly basis over nine years, with the first payment beginning two years after the funding.
+As part of the funding agreement, we agreed to make additional milestone payments of up to \$150 million and provide up to \$350 million of Development Funding Bonds, which MorphoSys may draw over a one-year period from the close of its acquisition of Constellation.
+As of September 30, 2021, MorphoSys has not drawn any amount under the Development Funding Bonds.
+MorphoSys is required to draw a minimum of \$150 million, for which we have recognized the Development Funding Bond Forward within Available for sale debt securities on the condensed consolidated balance sheet as of September 30, 2021 (See Note 3-Available for Sale Debt Securities for additional discussion).
+Once drawn, we expect to receive a return of 2.2 times the amount funded on the Development Funding Bonds payable on a quarterly basis over nine years, with the first payment beginning two years after the funding.

 On August 7, 2020, we entered into a funding agreement with Biohaven, including the Series B Biohaven Preferred Share Agreement, for up to \$450.0 million to fund the development of zavegepant and the commercialization of Nurtec ODT in exchange for royalties and success-based milestones.
 Biohaven received \$150.0 million at closing and received an additional \$100.0 million in the three months ended March 31, 2021, upon the start of the oral zavegepant Phase 3 program.
 Pursuant to the Series B Biohaven Preferred Share Agreement, we agreed to provide further support for the ongoing launch of Nurtec ODT with the purchase of committed, non-contingent Commercial Launch Preferred Equity for a total of \$200.0 million payable on a quarterly basis between March 31, 2021 and December 31, 2024.
 In return, Biohaven will be required to redeem the Series B Biohaven Preferred Shares in a series of equal fixed quarterly payments between March 31, 2025 and December 31, 2030.
 During the three months ended March 30, 2021, we began purchasing the Series B Biohaven Preferred Shares.
-We have a remaining commitment of \$164.8 million under the Commercial Launch Preferred Equity, for which we have recognized the Series B Forwards within Available for sale debt securities on the condensed consolidated balance sheet as of June 30, 2021 (See Note 3-Available for Sale Debt Securities for additional discussion),
+We have a remaining commitment of \$147.2 million under the Commercial Launch Preferred Equity, for which we have recognized the Series B Forwards within Available for sale debt securities on the condensed consolidated balance sheet as of September 30, 2021 (See Note 3-Available for Sale Debt Securities for additional discussion).